MaxHass12/credit-demo/NOTES.md

-- How to design an application for real-time collaborative editing?
-With the client-server architecture our naive solution would most likely be of the followind design pattern.
+How to design an application for real-time collaborative editing?

+With the client-server architecture our naive solution would most likely be similar to the following design pattern.

 # Operational Transform (OT)

-- OT is the main technique used (for eg in Google Docs,etc) to design real-time collborative editing to ensure consistency when multiple users edit the same document simultaneously.
+OT is the main technique used (for eg in Google Docs,etc) to design real-time collborative editing to ensure consistency when multiple users edit the same document simultaneously.

-- OT is server-led event-driven architecture.
+OT is server-led event-driven architecture.
 In OT

 1. Each client's edits are recorded as **operations**.
 2. These **operations** are send by clients to server.